-It’s essential that you fully grasp each of these concepts before advancing, as everything you learn in computer science builds on topics that come before.
+It’s essential that you fully grasp each of these concepts before advancing.
+This is because everything you learn in computer science builds on topics that come before.

-Complete all exercises in order to experience first-hand how each topic applies to coding.
-And, as mentioned, be patient — you can’t embark on an ambitious project until you grasp the fundamentals.
+Complete all exercises to experience first-hand how each topic applies to coding.
+And stay patient — you can’t embark on an ambitious project until you grasp the fundamentals.

 Write clean code from the start.

 What does this mean?
 For any given computation, there will be more than one way to program it.
 You should always strive to write it in the most concise and readable way that you can.

 Even if you decide to freelance, writing clean code ensures you’ll understand your own code.
 It’s better to build the habit of clean coding now, as it will save you hours trying to decipher your work after you haven’t looked at it in months.

 Well, yes.
 This is about establishing good habits early.
 If you put in the extra work now, you’ll save yourself (and others) some sanity down the road.

 A good way to achieve this is by keeping your lines and your functions short.
 I recommend limiting each line of code to 80 characters max and each function to no more than 15 lines.

 Programmers use comments to clarify the purpose of their code.
 Learn how comments work in your language and, at the very least, leave comments at the top of your functions explaining the job of each one.

-Google is your friend.
+Search is your friend.

 If you’re struggling, someone’s probably been in the same situation and dropped a question to a forum.
-You’d be surprised at how specific your queries can be while still finding a solution.
+You’d be surprised at how many solutions you’ll find with super-specific queries.